 Freeman Stein – Director, lives in Florence with his wife Wendy and has a bird’s-eye view of the rail trail from their kitchen window.
 After owning a restaurant in Brookline, he worked in the Springfield Public Schools.
 Before his retirement in 2013, he was a founding member of the Springfield Renaissance School, where he was responsible for supporting professional and curriculum development.
 He has experience supporting arts initiatives and is working to engage schools and to bring the arts to the rail trail.
 He serves on the Northampton Arts Council.

-Julia Oktay – Communications and Social Media Director, grew up in Boston and is now (2019) a sophomore at the University of Massachusetts – Amherst, working towards a B.B.A. in marketing and a B.A. in psychology.
+Julia Oktay – Communications and Social Media Director, grew up in Boston and is now (2020) a junior at the University of Massachusetts – Amherst, working towards a B.B.A. in marketing and a B.A. in psychology.
 She has developed a fondness for hiking and cycling in the Valley and plans to connect FNT with the community through a powerful online presence.

 Special Thanks to Our Board Members of the Past